meido/octal-exercise/README.md

 1. Add your implementation in the src/main/java/ca/uwaterloo/cs446 folder (Implement it in the ca.uwaterloo.cs446 package).

 2. To test it out, use the command `mvn test` from the root directory of the repository.
-If you need help installing Maven, ask the instructor or TA.